Paradise Beach, Cozumel – a Review and Tips for Cruisers

 What you may not like at Paradise Beach

-Something to note is that Paradise Beach is popular and it does get crowded.
+Paradise Beach is popular with cruisers and it does get a bit crowded.
 When we were there last, there were 7 cruise ships in port that day.
+That said, even on this day, we managed to find 3 lounge chairs without issue.

 Do you need other ideas for shore excursions in Cozumel?

 In the past, we’ve done a snorkeling excursion in Cozumel and enjoyed the colorful fish and turquoise waters.
-You may enjoy visiting the Mayan Ruins, or perhaps checking out one of the other popular beach resorts.
+You may enjoy visiting the Mayan Ruins, or perhaps checking out one of the other popular beach resorts to see if they may be a better fit for you.

 I hope this Paradise Beach review is helpful as you plan your day in port in Cozumel.
 Some of the reasons we love it and keep coming back are the great drinks, clean facilities, large heated pool, beautiful beach, good food and the reasonable prices.

-It’s easy and convenient to get to Paradise Beach on your own from any of the cruise portsby cab.
+It’s easy and convenient to get to create your own cruise excursion to Paradise Beach, as it’s only a few minutes away by cab.

 P.S.
 If you found this helpful, please don’t keep it to yourself ;-).
 Please share on Facebook or PIN to your favorite Pinterest board (share buttons at the top).
 Thanks so much!